mailchimp/mc-woocommerce/README.txt

 == Changelog ==
 = 5.6 =
-* Adds support for HPOS Data Caching
-* Bumps tmp from 0.2.1 to 0.2.4
 * Adds support for syncing based on Mailchimp list interests with a new filter
 * Adds support for Multi-currency with a new filter
+* Fix sync on product variant update